 How you use your Nissan Titan will play a part

 All the predictions and dependability studies won’t mean a hill of beans if you don’t first consider how you plan to use and drive your truck.
-If you’re interested in easy, highway driving with minimal workloads, you can expect your Nissan Titan to last longer than if you were hauling extensively every day.
+If you’re interested in easy highway driving with minimal workloads, you can expect your Nissan Titan to last longer than if you were hauling extensively every day.
 How you use your truck will also determine what kind of routine maintenance you should be scheduling.

-A few tips to keep your Nissan Titan on the road longer
+Here are a few tips to keep your Nissan Titan on the road longer

 To keep your Nissan Titan lasting well beyond the 200,000-mile mark, you’ll want to consider a few basic tips.
 Make sure you monitor the air pressure in your tires, especially when you’re off-roading.
 Lower PSI for rugged or sand terrain will help your tires fare better.

 Stay up to date with routine oil changes and fluid flushing.
 Consider those to be the arteries of your Nissan Titan’s engine.
 When you do need to work your pickup, try not to exceed your towing and hauling weight limits.
-While your Titan might get through at the moment, pulling or hauling more than the manufacturer guidelines can run the life out of your Titan.
+While your Titan might get through at the moment, pulling or hauling more than the manufacturer’s guidelines can run the life out of your Titan.

 If you’re shopping for a pickup and long-lasting dependability matters, the Nissan Titan deserves a test drive.
 Nissan has proven to be a reliable brand.
 And with the right maintenance, you can likely trust your Titan will stick with you through to the 200,000-mile mark.